Scripts

 numbers to control its garbage-collection cycles: the garbage-collector

-and the garbage-collector step multiplier.
+pause and the garbage-collector step multiplier.
 Both use percentage

 points as units (so that a value of 100 means an internal value of 1).